Financial matters

 Erasmus+ grant

-The Erasmus+ period of stay consists of a part with financial support and a part without financial support (zero grant funding).
-The concrete duration of both parts is determined by the University of Vienna for each academic year based on the Erasmus+ budget available for the University of Vienna.
+The specific duration of the financial support for the Erasmus+ stay is determined by the University of Vienna for each academic year based on the Erasmus+ budget available to the University of Vienna.
 The financially supported period covers at least 3 months.
 For the academic year 2024/25 up to 5 months are financed.
+From the academic year 2022/23 onwards, students can apply for semester slots only.
+In case of a semester stay, the maximum duration of stay is 5 months.

 The programme countries are divided into four country groups as defined in the European Commission's Programme Guide.
-The exact grant depends on the host country and in the academic year 2024/25 amounts to:
+The exact grant depends on the host country and in the academic year 2025/26 amounts to:

 • 520 €/month in Austria, Belgium, Denmark, Finland, France, Germany, Iceland, Ireland, Italy, Liechtenstein, Luxembourg, Netherlands, Norway, Sweden (country group 1) as well as Great Britain (country group 14)